General Information for Teaching Assistants

 This room contains computing resources for the use of the graduate students, including workstations, terminals, printers, and a PC.
 Your office key opens the door.
 The door to this room should remain closed and locked, even when someone is inside.

 The university requires the direct deposit of paychecks; there is a form in your orientation folder.
 If there has been any break in employment, it is necessary to fill out a new form.
-You will be paid on the 15th and the last day of the month.
-You will receive your first paycheck on August 30th.
+You will be paid on the 15th and the last day of the month (unless such day falls on a weekend or holiday).
+You will receive your first paycheck at the end of August.

 The department provides resources for duplication jobs that GTAs need in connection with their teaching responsibilities.
-(For duplicating items for your personal use, including items relating to your role as a student, purchase a copy card at Founder's library.
-This card can be used with most of the photocopying machines on campus.)
+For duplicating items for your personal use, including items relating to your role as a student, please purchase a copy card at Founder's library.
+This card can be used with most of the photocopying machines on campus.

-There is a duplicating machine in DU 356 (Reading Room) that GTAs may use to duplicate quizzes and other small jobs.
+There is a duplicating machine in the hallway near WH 320 (Math Office) that GTAs may use to duplicate quizzes and other small jobs.
 Please do not use this machine until you have received instructions on its proper use.
-Short training sessions will be held Thursday afternoon during orientation.
+Short training sessions will be held during orientation.
 If a problem arises while you are using the duplicating machine, immediately inform the math department office staff in WH 320.

-Keep in mind that Rodney Jacobson performs duplication jobs for the whole department, and that some times during the semester are particularly busy.
+Keep in mind that the office performs duplication jobs for the whole department, and that some times during the semester are particularly busy.
 It's therefore best to submit duplication jobs as early as you can, particularly during times that examinations are being given in several other undergraduate classes.

 Teaching assistants all receive tuition waivers for the academic terms of their appointments.
 In addition, students who serve as teaching assistants during a spring semester are entitled to a tuition waiver for the following summer term, even those who do not hold an assistantship during that summer.

 The Student Center Bookstore offers a 10% discount on textbook purchases by graduate assistants.
 To take advantage of this opportunity, purchase your books at the service desk on the lower level of the bookstore.
-You will need to bring one of the following forms of identification: your appointment letter as a graduate assistant, or a Student Center charge card which indicates that you are a graduate student.
+You will need to bring either your appointment letter as a graduate assistant or a Student Center charge card which indicates that you are a graduate student.

-Unless specific arrangements have been made with the Director of Graduate Studies in advance and in writing, graduate teaching assistants are required to be present at 9:00 a.m. the Thursday before fall semester classes start in August, and at 9:00 a.m. the Friday before spring semester classes start in January.
+Unless specific arrangements have been made with the Director of Graduate Studies in advance and in writing, graduate teaching assistants are required to be present at 9:00 a.m. the morning of Fall TA orientation before fall semester classes start in August, and at 9:00 a.m. the Friday before spring semester classes start in January.

-The Department of Mathematical Sciences expects that each graduate assistant will work an average of 14 hours per week to fulfill their assignment.
+The Department of Mathematical Sciences expects that each graduate assistant will be available for 20 hours per week to fulfill their assignment.
 With the permission of the Department and the Graduate School, non-international graduate assistants may accept up to 6 hours of work each week with another office on campus.

 Graduate Assistants may offer their services as tutors to other students.
-However, it is not appropriate to tutor for a fee in the same course that you are assisting, or to collect a fee from anyone you help in the MAC.
+However, it is not acceptable to tutor for a fee in the same course that you are assisting or to collect a fee from anyone you help in the MAC.

 Normally, the Department of Mathematical Sciences will not provide teaching assistantship support for doctoral students who have been enrolled in the department's graduate program for more than 7 years (starting with a bachelor's degree), or for more than 6 years (starting with a master's degree).
 The Department generally will provide up to two years of assistantship support for students pursuing a master's degree.